vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 Target is a top level entity used to make the control plane, that a user is interacting against, more explicit in command invocations.
 This is done by creating a separate target specific command under root level command for Tanzu CLI. e.g. `tanzu <target>`

 The Tanzu CLI supports two targets: `kubernetes`, `mission-control`.
-This is currently backwards compatible, i.e., the plugins are still available at the root level.
+To respect backwards-compatibility, when no target command is specified, the kubernetes target is used automatically.

 Target of a plugin is determined differently for Standalone Plugins and Context-Scoped plugins.